Frequently Asked Questions

 The yacht, the captain and crew, fuel for an agreed cruising plan, on-board equipment (tenders, water sports, dive gear), and standard insurance.
 Provisions, wines, port fees, and crew gratuities are billed separately under the standard Greek charter contract (APA) — typically thirty to thirty-five percent of the charter price.

-Spa, helicopter transfers, on-shore dining, and bespoke excursions are quoted separately in writing.
+Spa, helicopter transfers, on-shore dining, and bespoke excursions sit outside the charter contract.

 How long is a typical Greek yacht charter?